-Provided that the switch on the control box is in the ON position and the water level in the evaporator is below the high level, you can start the irrigation manually at any time by pressing the float down.
+Provided that the water level in the evaporator is below the high level, you can start the irrigation manually at any time by pressing the float down.

-For example, on a very hot dry day you may wish to irrigate in the middle of the day.
-Simply push the float down and the irrigation starts.
+For example, you may wish to irrigate at sunset each day assuming that the water level is below the high level at sunset.
+Simply push the float down at sunset to start irrigating.